IMF warns on funding levels if crisis worsens

 "It is very important that we see a combination of the ECB and the EFSF," said Mr Borges.

-"The ECB is the only agent that can really scare the markets."'Back to the 1960s'
+"The ECB is the only agent that can really scare the markets."

 In a speech to a banking industry group in Washington, Greek finance minister Evangelos Venizelos said Greece was ready to take "the necessary initiatives at any political cost" to reduce its debt.